Former officer Derek Chauvin faces sentencing Friday afternoon

 "He's known as a pretty fair and moderate sentencer, so he's generally not going to give people the most sentence allowed," Sampsell-Jones said.
 "Overall, judges have wide latitude for sentencing."

 Chauvin's clean criminal history could compel Cahill to refrain from assigning Chauvin 30 years, said Joseph Daly, Mitchell Hamline School of Law emeritus professor.
-Daly, who believes 20 years would be an appropriate sentence, said defendants with a criminal history typically get more time because their past indicates a propensity to reoffend.
+Daly, who believes 20 years would be a proper sentence, said defendants with a criminal history typically get more time because that indicates a propensity to reoffend.

 "I think that 20 years is a really long time," Daly said.
 "One of the primary functions of punishment in a crime is to deter future crime in terms of the individual who has been convicted, but also the general society — that they know that if you commit a crime you're likely to be punished."

-Local attorneys did not expect Cahill to give the highest sentence allowed under the law — 40 years, noting that maximum terms are rare and typically used as a fear tactic to prevent someone from committing the crime to begin with, or, are reserved for defendants with lengthy criminal records.
+Local attorneys did not expect Cahill to give the highest sentence allowed under the law — 40 years, noting that maximum terms are rare and reserved for defendants with lengthy criminal records.

 Cahill reviewed five proposed aggravating factors presented by the prosecution and ruled last month that four were proven and will be considered at sentencing: Chauvin "abused a position of trust and authority" as an officer, he treated Floyd with "particular cruelty," children were present when Floyd was pinned to the pavement at 38th and Chicago for 9 minutes and 29 seconds, and he committed the crime with three fellow officers.

-Only one aggravating factor is needed for the judge to give a sentence higher than recommended by sentencing guidelines.
-But, defense attorney and former Ramsey County Attorney Susan Gaertner said, "More factors serve to justify more time."
+Only one aggravating factor is needed for a sentence higher than guidelines recommend, but defense attorney and former Ramsey County Attorney Susan Gaertner said, "More factors serve to justify more time."

-When aggravating factors are present it's not uncommon for judges to magnify the presumptive term by 1 1/2 to come up with the sentence, or, 18 3/4 years in this case, Gaertner said.
+When aggravating factors are present, it's not uncommon for judges to magnify the presumptive term by 1½ to come up with the sentence, or, 18¾ years in this case, she said.

-Before handing down his sentence, Cahill will have an opportunity, if he chooses, to express his opinions about Floyd's murder, its impact on Floyd's family and the community, and Chauvin's ownership of the crime.
+Before imposing the sentence, Cahill has the choice to express his views about Floyd's murder, its impact on Floyd's family and the community, and Chauvin's ownership of the crime.

-Cahill should deliver remarks, said Fred Fink, who served as a prosecutor for 40 years in Washington and Ramsey counties and in Wisconsin.
+Cahill should deliver remarks, said Fred Fink, who was a prosecutor for 40 years in Washington and Ramsey counties and in Wisconsin.

 "I think it's important in many cases, because this is the person that is and should epitomize fairness and justice to not just the community, but the defendant also," Fink said.